Use your keyboard arrow keys to navigate

 Insights

-Over half the entire sample of respondents (59%) indicated that they had attended Melt Festival in previous years, with the remaining 41% being first-time attendees.
+Over half the entire sample of respondents (60%) indicated that they had attended Melt Festival in previous years, with the remaining 40% being first-time attendees.
+This demonstrates the event's ability to reach and attract a large number of new audience members as well as maintain patron loyalty.

 Unsplash — Photo: Nataniel Susantoputra